Frequently Asked Questions

 How do you charge?

-We charge by the hour to provide the following services:
+This will depend on the size and length of the project.
+We charge by the hour and on a daily rate to provide the following services:

 Drawings, space planning, concept boards and decorative schemes;